brightzheng100/springboot-jersey-swagger/README.md

 # Before You Start It Up

-There is a dependency on Redis, as the cache by default, and I don't build to make it an embedded service, so before you start it up, do this:
+There is a dependency on Redis, as the cache by default, and I don't want to make it an embedded service, so before you start it up, do this:

 ```
 $ curl -OL http://download.redis.io/releases/redis-4.0.8.tar.gz